An introduction to the English planning system

 3) will be crossed by an access road (whether temporary or permanent).

-Express permission is required for any change to the surface of a public right of way.
-Other works can only be undertaken following grant of a Temporary Traffic Regulation Order or a Diversion or stopping up order under the Town and Country Planning Act 1990.
+Any changes to the surface of a PRoW require express permission.
+Other works need a Temporary Traffic Regulation Order or a diversion/stopping up order under the Town and Country Planning Act 1990.

 How is planning permission granted?